Mailchimp vs Aweber (2018) - Comparison Review

 On the plus side, the Aweber free trial is fully functional; this will help you get a good sense of the product.
 On the down side, to access the free trial you have to enter your credit card details first.
-This contrasts negatively with similar free trials offered by competing products such as Getresponse.
+This contrasts negatively with Mailchimp (and indeed similar free trials offered by competing products such as Getresponse).

 I suspect that the Mailchimp plan which is most relevant to readers comparing Aweber to Mailchimp would be the ‘Growing Business’ plan - this allows you to make use of most of the main features of Mailchimp.